danfuzz/samizdat/doc/library-guide/Class.md

 Compares two classes.
 Two different classes are never equal.

-#### `totalOrder(cls1, cls2) -> int`
+#### `totalOrder(cls1, cls2) -> int | void`

-Compares two classes for order, by name.
-No other aspects of the classes are considered.
-This means, for example, you can have one class as a key in a map, and it will be found if you search for a different class that happens to have the same name.
+Compares two classes for order, as follows:

+* Core (primitive) classes order earlier than all other classes.
+* Derived data classes order earlier than everything but core classes.
+* Opaque derived classes order after all other classes.

+Within each category, classes are ordered by name.
+Given two different opaque classes with the same name (which can happen only with opaque derived classes), the result is void (that is, the order undefined).

+This last bit means it is okay to use any mix of core, derived data, and opaque derived classes as the keys in a map, *except* that it is invalid to use two different opaque derived classes that have the same name.
+This restriction is in place because there is no consistent and stable way to sort such classes.

 <br><br>